openresty/lua-nginx-module/README.markdown

     }

-This directive can be freely mixed with all the directives of [HttpRewriteModule](http://wiki.nginx.org/HttpRewriteModule), [HttpSetMiscModule](http://wiki.nginx.org/HttpSetMiscModule), and [HttpArrayVarModule](http://wiki.nginx.org/HttpArrayVarModule).
-All of these directives will run in exactly the same order that they are written in the config file.
-For example,
+This directive can be freely mixed with all directives of the [HttpRewriteModule](http://wiki.nginx.org/HttpRewriteModule), [HttpSetMiscModule](http://wiki.nginx.org/HttpSetMiscModule), and [HttpArrayVarModule](http://wiki.nginx.org/HttpArrayVarModule) modules.
+All of these directives will run in the same order as they appear in the config file.

     set $foo 32;